-The time based digital media courses at Bishop’s introduce students to the use of video, computer graphics, animation and film.
+The time-based digital media courses introduce students to the use of video, computer graphics, animation and film.

-Through the use of ipads, digital cameras, electronics and Adobe software students have the opportunity to create video works and interactive projects that showcase programming, animation, film editing techniques and claymation.
+Through the use of iPads, digital cameras, electronics and Adobe software, students create video works and interactive projects that showcase programming, animation, film editing techniques and claymation.

 THE BISHOP’S SCHOOL7607 La Jolla Boulevard La Jolla, CA 92037 (858) 459-4021

 The Bishop’s School is an independent, coeducational college-preparatory day school for students in grades six through twelve who live throughout San Diego County.
 Founded in 1909, the School is affiliated with the Episcopal church.